redouane-dziri/deep-music-classification/README.md

 ## Timeline

-- by 11/07: write script to pre-process the data according to the methods set forward in the paper, transform the dataset to - these features and write them to disk (?)
 - by 11/14: write the model and launch distributed training and monitor (using TensorBoard?), tune the model
 - by 11/21: evaluate like in paper, gather new data
 - by 11/28: preprocess new data and run experiments with the new data and the old model,